General Terms And Conditions Of Sale Of DHL Express France

 The direct representation mode will be applicable except imperative law foreseeing the opposite or the application of another imperative regulation in the country or countries where the Customs Operations are carried out.

-ARTICLE 7 – WEIGHT OF CONSIGNMENTS
+ARTICLE 7 – WEIGHT OF SHIPMENTS

-DHL reserves the right to check the weight specified by the Instructing Party and correct any weight error by applying the following rules:
+DHL reserves the right to check the weight specified by the Instructing Party and to correct any weight error by applying the following rules:

-- volumetric weight, that the rules for calculating volumetric weight depend on the transport service used.
+• volumetric weight, it being understood that the rules for calculating volumetric weight depend on the transport service used.
+They are available upon simple request from the Customer Service Department or on DHL’s website.

 ARTICLE 8 – TARIFFS